Printable Document (pdf)

 Thirteen members of the county board shall constitute a quorum for meetings of the full board.

-(c) Only members shall have the right to have matters placed on the agenda.
-All matters to be placed on the agenda shall originate from a standing or ad-hoc committee, unless the executive committee votes by a 2/3 majority to place such item on the agenda.
+- Only members shall have the right to have matters placed on the agenda.
+All matters to be placed on the agenda shall originate from a standing or ad-hoc committee, unless the executive committee votes by a two-thirds majority to place such item on the agenda.

 Sec.
 2-36.
 New business.